Debt Recovery Procedure

-Every homeowner should be aware that they share a financial responsibility with their fellow homeowners to the extent that failure to meet their common charges invoices will reduce the float held for the property which in turn could compromise the proper maintenance, repair and servicing of the property and potentially put buildings insurance, if involved, at risk.
+You should be aware that you share a financial responsibility with your fellow homeowners to the extent that failure to meet your common charges invoices will reduce the float held for the property which in turn could compromise the proper maintenance, repair and servicing of the property and potentially put buildings insurance, if involved, at risk.

-To help protect the homeowner against the depletion of the float and the negative consequences which can follow from this, we have in place a strict debt recovery procedure which operates as follows:-
+To help protect your and your fellow homeowners against the depletion of the float and the negative consequences which can follow from this, we have in place a strict debt recovery procedure which operates as follows:-

-Following issue, each common charges invoice is due for immediate payment.
+Following issue, each common charge invoice is due for immediate payment.

-If no response or payment is forthcoming, a Notice of Court Proceedings is issued by the legal agents to the debtor and a further administration fee, currently £25 plus VAT, is charged to the defaulting homeowner for the additional administration involved in the recovery of their debt.
+If no response or payment is forthcoming, a Final Notice, intimating notice of court proceedings is issued by us, or our legal agents with a further administration fee, details of which can be found on our Schedule of Fees (available on your My H&P portal or on request), is charged to you for the additional administration involved in the recovery of your debt.

-The case is then referred to court and a decree for payment, including all expenses, sought against the defaulter.
+The case is then referred to court, through our legal agents, and a decree for payment, including all expenses, sought against you, the defaulter.
 Depending on individual circumstances, further diligence may follow with associated legal costs.

 Our Core Factoring Services include liaising with legal agents, preparing documentation and, where necessary, attending court when seeking recovery of a debt on behalf of all homeowners.
-No additional fee is charged for our role in this and any legal fees incurred in this process will be added to the defaulter’s debt and included in the court action.
+No additional fee is charged for our role in this and any legal fees incurred in this process will be added to your (the defaulter’s) debt and included in the court action.